ThanosM97/RAGPal/README.md

 ### Technologies Used
 * **Front-end**: HTML is used to define the structure of the application's content, CSS to determine style and layout, and JavaScript enables the Single-Page Application (SPA) functionallity of the web application.
-* **Back-end**: Flask API handles the back-end RAG logic, including processing user queries, interacting with Azure OpenAI APIs, and querying the Qdrant vector database.
+* **Back-end**: FastAPI handles the back-end RAG logic, including processing user queries, interacting with Azure OpenAI APIs, and querying the Qdrant vector database.
 * **Azure OpenAI APIs**: The chat-completion model is utilized for generating text responses, while the embedding-ada model produces embeddings for input queries (i.e., user messages) and documents in the database.
 * **Qdrant Vector Database**: Used as an in-memory knowledge base, storing documents and facilitating vector similarity search for retrieving query-relevant information.